hongbinbao/android_debug_bridge/logcat.md

 ![github](https://github.com/hongbinbao/android_debug_bridge/blob/master/log.png?raw=true "github")

 ### android system and application log
-    /dev/log/main:
+    access node on device file system:
+    /dev/log/main
         An Android application includes the android.util.Log class, and uses methods of this class to write messages of different priority into the log.

-    /dev/log/events:
+    /dev/log/events
         Event logs messages are created using android.util.EventLog class, which create binary-formatted log messages.

-    /dev/log/radio:
+    /dev/log/radio
         radio and phone-related information

-    /dev/log/system:
+    /dev/log/system
         Many classes in the Android framework utilize the system log to keep their messages separate from (possibly noisy) application log messages.
 These programs use the android.util.Slog class, with its associated messages.

 ### kernel log
     /proc/kmsg